 First Agency Insurance Details

 - Spring/Summer Rate: $816

-Students are billed directly through their Elmhurst College student accounts for this insurance plan.
+Students are billed directly through their Elmhurst University student accounts for this insurance plan.

 Not having health and accident coverage should not be an option.
 Keep the following in mind as you decide on your insurance: